Enhanced dispersion of active microswimmers in confined flows

+where \( \underline{P}/(\sqrt{2}\,R_{\textrm{h}}) \) corresponds to the root-mean-square (RMS) velocity of the oscillatory flow.
+Experimentally, it is not possible to exactly compensate the hydrostatic pressure, thus a small steady flow persists.
+The associated flow velocity is estimated from first-moment analysis on tracer trajectories to be about $10\,\mu\text{m}/\text{s}$, leading to an absolute error on the P\'{e}clet number of about $2$, which is much smaller than the range of this study.

 The algae are first introduced into the microfluidic channel using a slow steady flow, before the oscillating flow is turned on.
-The channel is mounted on an inverted microscope equipped with a \( \times 5 \) magnification objective (Nikon CFI TU Plan Fluor BD) and illuminated with red-filtered light (illumination spectrum provided in SM).
+The channel is mounted on an inverted microscope equipped with a \( \times 5 \) magnification objective (Nikon CFI TU Plan Fluor BD). \textit{Chlamydomonas} exhibit phototactic responses~\cite{Catalan,de2020motility} when illuminated with visible light, particularly in the blue-green wavelength range.
+To prevent this effect, they are illuminated with red-filtered light (spectrum provided in SM).
 Observations are made along the vertical direction $z$, averaging all motion along this direction.
 In practice, we track horizontal motion within a \( 4\,\mathrm{mm} \times 180\,\mu\mathrm{m} \) surface using the trackpy algorithm.
 Cell trajectories are recorded for 200\,s at 40 frames per second using an Andor Neo 5.5 sCMOS camera, storing data in image stack format.
 Only trajectories that remain within the field of view during a reasonable time (~20\,s) are included in the analysis.
 For each experiment, we fix the flow period and systematically vary the pressure amplitude, and thus the P\'eclet number.
 A no-flow reference is recorded both before and after each experimental series.
 In all cases, we verified that repeated measurements do not significantly affect the motility of the algae (see SM).
 To minimize adaptation or memory effects between experiments, the algae are kept in the dark at zero flow for approximately 30 minutes before each new series.
-We assume that the position of one cell takes the form:
+In addition, we assume that the position of a single cell can be expressed as:

+where \( A(y(t), t) \) is an unknown, potentially random function, and \( \hat{x}(t) \) represents the cell's position in the co-moving frame associated with the flow.
+For a non-swimming cell, the velocity is expected to follow a sinusoidal pattern, mirroring the flow profile.
+If the particle is placed at a fixed transverse position \( y \), the amplitude of the oscillation is determined by the local flow velocity at that position.
+However, in the case of an active particle that randomly explores both \( x \) and \( y \), the amplitude of the position oscillation inherited from the flow becomes modulated by the particle's stochastic exploration along the \( y \)-axis.